mikolaszko/BoardGameEnthusiast-e-commerce/README.md

 ## Description

 Hello everyone!
-This Next.js w/ Sanity CMS, Sanity e-commerce for board game lovers.
+This Next.js w/ Sanity CMS, Stripe e-commerce for board game lovers.
 Projects like these aka the really complex ones are what drives me forward to be an even better software engineer.
 BoardGameEnthusiast is such a personal work of mine, it was an absolute pleasure to design in and code it.
 Couldn't be more happier

 Demo will be in the about section